 The Company considers all highly liquid investments with maturity dates of three months or less at the date of purchase to be cash equivalents.
 Cash and cash equivalents consist of cash on deposit with banks and money market funds.
 The majority of cash and cash equivalents are maintained with major financial institutions in North America.
 Deposits with these financial institutions may exceed the amount of insurance provided on such deposits.
 Marketable securities included in current assets are comprised of corporate bonds, commercial paper, and United States Treasury obligations.
 Marketable securities included in non-current assets are comprised of corporate bonds and United States Treasury obligations that have a maturity date greater than one year.
 The Company's investment in common shares of CQ Solutions Inc. ("CO2 Solutions") is included in non-current marketable securities.
-As of June 30, 2013, there were no unrealized losses related to the Company's equity securities.

-The Company performs separate evaluations of impaired debt and equity securities to determine if the unrealized losses as of the balance sheet date are other-thantemporary impairment.
+The Company performs separate evaluations of impaired debt and equity securities to determine if the unrealized losses as of the balance sheet date are other-than-temporary impairment.

 For the Company's investments in equity securities, its evaluation considers a number of factors including, but not limited to, the length of time and extent to which the fair value has been less than cost, the financial condition and near term prospects of the issuer, and its management's ability and intent to hold the securities until fair value recovers.
-The assessment of the ability and intent to hold these securities to recovery focuses on its current and forecasted liquidity requirements, capital requirements and securities portfolio objectives.
-Based on these evaluation criteria, the Company concluded during the third quarter of 2012 the unrealized losses related to its equity investment in the common shares of $CO_2$ Solutions were other-than-temporary and as a result, the Company recorded \$0.8 million as a selling, general and administrative expense in its condensed consolidated statement of operations (see Note 6).
+The assessment of the ability and intent to hold these securities to recovery focuses on its current and forecasted liquidity requirements and capital requirements.
+Based on these evaluation criteria, the Company concluded during the third quarter of 2012 the unrealized losses related to its equity investment in the common shares of CO2 Solutions were other-than-temporary and as a result, the Company recorded \$0.8 million as a selling, general and administrative expense in its condensed consolidated statement of operations (see Note 6).
+As of September 30, 2013, there were no unrealized losses related to the Company's equity securities.

 For the Company's investments in debt securities, management determines whether it intends to sell or if it is more-likely-than-not that the Company will be required to sell impaired securities.
-This determination considers current and forecasted liquidity requirements, capital requirements and securities portfolio objectives.
+This determination considers current and forecasted liquidity requirements and capital requirements.
 For all impaired debt securities for which there was no intent or expected requirement to sell, the evaluation considers all available evidence to assess whether it is likely the amortized cost value will be recovered.
 The Company conducts a regular assessment of its debt securities with unrealized losses to determine whether the securities have other-than-temporary impairment considering, among other factors, the nature of the securities, credit rating or financial condition of the issuer, the extent and duration of the unrealized loss, expected cash flows of underlying collateral and market conditions.
-As of June 30, 2013, there were no unrealized losses related to the Company's debt securities.
+As oSeptember 30, 2013, there were no unrealized losses related to the Company's debt securities.

 The Company's investments in debt and equity securities are classified as available-for-sale and are carried at fair value.
 Unrealized gains and losses are reported on the condensed consolidated statement of comprehensive loss unless considered other-than-temporary.
 Amortization of purchase premiums and accretion of purchase discounts, realized gains and losses of debt securities and declines in value deemed to be other than temporary, if any, are included in interest income or other expenses.
 The cost of securities sold is based on the specific-identification method.
-There were no significant realized gains or losses from sales of marketable securities during thethree and six months ended June 30, 2013 and 2012.
+There were no significant realized gains or losses from sales of marketable securities during thethree and nine months ended September 30, 2013 and 2012.